How much is your car worth?

 The Toyota Mirai weighs 459 pounds more than the Audi A3 Sportback e-tron.
 The NHTSA advises that heavier cars are much safer in collisions than their significantly lighter counterparts.

 Toyota’s powertrain warranty covers the Mirai 6 years and 50,000 miles longer than Audi covers the A3 Sportback e-tron.
-Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 10 years or 100,000 miles.
+Any repair needed on the motor, fuel cell, transmission, axles or joints is fully covered for 10 years or 100,000 miles.
 Coverage on the A3 Sportback e-tron ends after only 4 years or 50,000 miles.

 Toyota pays for scheduled maintenance on the Mirai for 3 years and 35000 miles.
 Toyota will pay for oil changes, lubrication and any other required maintenance.
 Audi only pays for the first scheduled maintenance visit on the A3 Sportback e-tron.